AHBRIJESH/Sentence_Emotion_Predictor/README.md

 model = load_model('model.h5')

 # Make predictions
-sentence = "I can't believe we won!" predictions = model.predict([sentence])
+sentence = "I am feeling happy today!" predictions = model.predict([sentence])
 ```

-Ensure that you have the required dependencies installed to load and use the model.

-**Note:** It's important to use the same version of libraries and dependencies when loading the model to avoid compatibility issues.
+## Project Structure

+- `interface.py`: The main Python script containing the Kivy application for predicting emotions.
+- `model.h5`: The saved deep learning model in HDF5 format.
+- `training.csv`: The labeled dataset used for training the emotion predictor model.
+- `README.md`: The project's README file containing an overview, features, installation instructions, and usage guide.

 ## Contributing

-We welcome contributions to enhance and improve the Sentence Emotion Predictor.
-If you find any issues or have suggestions for new features, please open an issue or submit a pull request.
+Contributions to the Sentence Emotion Predictor are welcome!
+If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

 Happy predicting emotions! 🚀